stdreher/DataGenPrototype/README_ENG.md

 - **Field Configuration**: Adjust parameters for each field (e.g., password length, number inclusion, etc.)
 - **Data Export**: Export generated data as CSV, JSON, or SQL
 - **Database Connection**: Save and load your generation configurations for reuse
+- **GDPR Compliance**: Data pseudonymization capabilities with multiple methods
+- **Data Protection**: Side-by-side comparison of original and pseudonymized data
 - **Multilingual**: Fully in German with support for various data locales
-- **Animations**: Dice roll animations for data generation, resetting, and loading configurations
+- **Animations**: Dice roll and lock animations for data operations

 ## Technical Details